-Intern positions are tailored to each intern’s skills and areas of interest, as well as to Project C.U.R.E.’s current needs.
-Openings exist in the departments listed below; more specific information on potential projects can be found on the next page.
+Internship positions are tailored to each intern’s skills and areas of interest as well as to Project C.U.R.E.’s current needs.
+We frequently have openings in the departments listed below; more specific information on potential projects can be obtained from the internship supervisor in each area:

 - Community Outreach

 - Needs Assessments

 - Special Events (internship period is July to November 2014)

 Undergraduate students with junior or senior status or graduate students at any level who are committed to completing at least one semester are encouraged to apply for our internship program.
 We also accept applications from non-students and working professionals.
 We can only accommodate applications from within the United States and cannot provide housing assistance.